-You may remember that my Mama, sister and I recently took an Alaskan cruise through the famed inside passage.
-Our cruise was a seven day, round trip cruise on the Ruby Princess out of Seattle and was a definite check on all of our travel bucket lists!
+You may remember that my Mama, sister, and I recently took an Alaskan cruise through the famed inside passage.
+Our cruise was a seven-day, round-trip cruise out of Seattle and was a definite check on all of our travel bucket lists!

 But, if you are like me, once you have decided to take a trip and have begun to plan your Alaska cruise, you immediately start thinking about what you need to pack!
 As I was preparing for our trip, I consulted friends and family who had taken Alaskan cruises previously for their advice on what I needed.
 And after so many questions, I made a mental note that I had to be sure and share with you my recommendations for travel essentials once I returned from our trip!

 I have shared before about a few travel essentials that I always like to have with me as I travel.
 My list is somewhat different now, so I snapped a quick photograph of some of the essentials that I don’t want to be without when I travel.
 Don’t worry, I’ll share what clothes to pack in another post!